veritrans/veritrans-woocommerce/README.md

 ### Payment types

-Independently from the stacks, you may define the payment type which will be used by the library.
+Independently from the versions, you may define the payment type which will be used by the library.
 The available payment types are also defined in the `veritrans.php` file.

 ```php
 class Veritrans {